seungjaeryanlee/endtoend.ai/_pages/sutton-barto-notebooks.md

 (In Progress)

-[Sutton and Barto의 Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html) is a seminal textbook of Reinforcement Learning due to its thorough explanations accompanied with abundant examples.
+[Sutton and Barto's Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html) is a seminal textbook of Reinforcement Learning due to its thorough explanations accompanied with abundant examples.
 The book contains numerous insightful figures.
 These are implementations of the figures.

 ## 목차